Click below to learn about sustainability features of the Santa Monica College campus.

-Recently our food vendors were all selected using comprehensive sustainability criteria.
+On-campus food vendors are selected using comprehensive sustainability criteria.
 This resulted in Carl's Jr. being replaced with Campus Kitchen, which has robust environmental business practices and healthier choices.
 Vendors now are more supportive of SMC's recycling, composting and Zero Waste events policy.

 Rain Catchment System

-75,000 gallon Rain Catchment and filtration system by Storm Water Solutions filters the water and percolates it back into our natural aquifer system using tubes and layers of carbon, soil, and rocks.
-This mimics the natural process which is disrupted in the urban environment.
+Various cisterns on campus are caputring 200,000 gallons of water so they may be returned to the aquifer by filtering the water through tubes and layers of carbon, soil, and rocks.
+This mimics the natural process that is disrupted in the urban environment.

 - Water Efficient Landscaping